Invizimals (video game): Story

 Kenichi and Jazmin continue their research in the lower levels of the Campbell Castle, conducting experiments.
 Kenichi comes to the conclusion that Invizimals can be used as a source of electricity, and is conducting experiments to see how to adequately make use of this.
 However, in one of his experiments, Kenichi causes the castle's power grid to go out.
 During the blackout, Kenichi and Jazmin are attacked in a kidnapping plot; Kenichi is successfully kidnapped, but Jazmin managed to escape, sustaining a serious arm injury in the process, and was quickly transferred to Windsor Hospital to rest and heal up.
 After this happened, Dawson's library was vandalized, destroying many pieces of Dawson's Invizimal research data.

 While the player continues research, Campbell notifies the player of a criminal that he suspects engineered the kidnapping plot: Axel Kaminsky, a Russian arms dealer and international terrorist with extensive knowledge of Invizimals.
-After awhile, the player gets in contact with Kaminsky, who confirms that he has kidnapped Kenichi.
+After a while, the player gets in contact with Kaminsky, who confirms that he has kidnapped Kenichi.
 After paying a ransom of sparks, the player is allowed into Kaminsky's secret lair, the Viper's Nest, an underground tunnel in Russia where he is keeping Kenichi hostage.
 After a brief introduction, Dawson and Jazmin manage to hijack Kaminsky's signal temporarily to warn the player of Kaminsky, as he is secretly an incredibly powerful Invizimal battler that has never been defeated.
 After Kaminsky regains the signal, he challenges the player to a battle.

 After the player wins and defeats Kaminsky, Kenichi is freed.
 Before they can escape the Viper's Nest, Campbell and his security storm the Viper's Nest, where it is revealed that Campbell was the one after the Invizimals all along.
 Campbell hired Kaminsky personally to carry out his work in attempting to steal all Invizimal knowledge in the world for himself.
 After revealing his true intentions, Campbell challenges the player to a final showdown, which Campbell loses.
 After having lost the battle, Kenichi and Campbell enter a brief struggle, during which, Kenichi's damaged PSP system begins to glow brilliantly.
 With Campbell holding Kenichi's PSP in his hand, a large energy explosion is generated, and Campbell is gone, presumably vaporized by the blast.
 Kenichi and the player leave the Viper's Nest relatively unscathed.

-Scope

-The player will be able to collect 100+ invizimals during the course of the game.
-Each Invizimal has different attacks, powers, and skills.
-The player can level up their Invizimals by collecting "Watts".
-The higher the level, the stronger the Invizimal.

-The Invizimal world has 6 different elements: Fire, Water, Earth (rock), Forest (jungle), Ice and Desert.
-Just like Pokémon, each element has different strengths and weaknesses the player needs to discover.
-Finally, the player needs to collect sparks, orb-like items that can be used to purchase power-ups in game stores.